How to make a simple tincture using eggshells and apple cider vinegar as a remedy for acid reflux or as a natural source of calcium and magnesium.

-You pay good money for those local free range, pastured eggs, so why in the world are you throwing out the eggshell?
+You pay good money for those local free-range, pastured eggs, so why in the world are you throwing out the eggshells?

-Some folks say to compost it, but another school of thought says this isn’t such a great idea as eggshells don’t break down.
+Some folks say to use the shells for compost.
+Another school of thought says this isn’t such a great idea as eggshells don’t break down that easily.

 Remove the inner membrane from each cleaned, cracked and used eggshell and crush lightly in a mortar and pestle.
 You don't need to crush the eggshell into a powder, just into small pieces.